Kamran-Afzali/Kamran-Afzali.github.io/_posts/stan-regul.md

 Because Bayesians care about posterior distributions, models that are mathematically the same don’t always have the same consequences (see the lasso section below).
 Remember that MLE values correspond to posterior modes, aka MAP estimates.

-Goals
-Understand shrinkage/regularization of coefficients as an alternative/complement to variable selection Use three specific approaches to regularization—ridge, lasso, hierarchical shrinkage—which regularize through different priors, with different consequences for sparsity
-Recognize connections between Bayesian regularized regression and regularized regression in a machine learning / penalized MLE framework